What are the Soccer Positions in Spanish? Learn Here!

 Do you want to learn how to say different soccer positions in Spanish?
-Maybe you are in a Spanish-speaking community or you have some teammates that love to speak Spanish on the pitch.
+Maybe you are in a Spanish-speaking community or you have some teammates who love to speak Spanish on the soccer field.

 In this article, we’ll dive into the different soccer positions and how you say them in Spanish.
 Just knowing these terms will help you understand and communicate better on the field.